Living in NoHo

 NoHo’s iconic lofts and converted warehouses have long been home to artists and writers.
 That bohemian-chic artistic spirit has stuck with the neighborhood over the years and current NoHo residents are surrounded with art, artisan food, and nightlife.
 The neighborhood offers wonderful restaurants ranging from trendy and upscale to under the radar neighborhood joints.
 NoHo also has some of the best lounges and bars in all of Manhattan.

-NoHo is ideal for those looking to partake in the artsy, modern, upscale side of New York City while enjoying convenient commutes to work, school, or NYC transportation hubs.
+Our NoHo no-fee apartments are ideal for those looking to partake in the artsy, modern, upscale side of New York City while enjoying convenient commutes to work, school, or NYC transportation hubs.

 With easy access to three different subway lines, NoHo is one of Manhattan’s most convenient neighborhoods for accessing public transportation.
 Headed to the Upper East Side, the Upper West Side, Penn Station or Grand Central?
 They’re each just a short subway ride from NoHo, as are many other NYC spots.